makersacademy/rps-challenge/README.md

 - In app.rb added a post /play route, hardcoded to return 'Dave'.
 Test green.

-- Wrote a feature test entering the name Jim.
+Wrote a feature test entering the name Jim.
 Test red.

 - In post /play instead returned the name parameter of the query string.
 Test green.

+Refactors:

+- Enabled sessions

-- Refactored post /play to add the params to the session hash, and
+- Changed post /play to add the params to the session hash.

+- Added redirect to get /play, where an instance variable is set with the key in the session hash, and displayed in a view: play.erb.